danielfcollier/c-control-3ph-vsr-delta/README.md

-# Control of a Three-Phase Voltage Source Rectifier with AC Switches in Delta
+# Control of a Three-Phase Voltage Source Rectifier with AC Switches Connected in Delta

 To support experiental results during my master thesis and further lab research during the PhD period.